 An example of how it is trying can be found in the terms and conditions of KDP Select (Kindle Direct Publishing’s ‘top tier’ selling platform).
 Given the alleged benefits many first-time self-publishers sign-up.
 However, while in the KDP Select programme Amazon retains exclusive publication.

 This includes not publishing excerpts on one’s own website to promote it.

-Failure to comply will result in the book and author being permanently banned from the Amazon platform KDP or not.
+Failure to comply will result in the book and author being permanently banned from the Amazon platform KDP Select or not.

 If Amazon isn’t trying to corner the market (it did start as a book store, after all) it’s got a funny way of showing it.

 (Note: a book doesn’t have to be in KDP Select to undergo the review process described)